 Instead, she has confused the deeming process with the White House Office of Management and Budget nixing the FDA’s plan to ban all e-liquid flavors.
 “On June 1, 2016, the White House Office of Management and Budget rescinded the FDA proposal that would have subjected electronic tobacco products to premarket review,” she wrote.

 That is a completely false statement.
 As every vaper knows, any product introduced to the market after August 8 will have to do just that — submit a Premarket Tobacco Application after spending a million dollars or more on the required research and testing.

 Misinformation is no joke

 Sen. Stabenow’s response might be funny, if not for the real possibility that this error could lead people away from the horrible truth.
 How many Michigan residents wrote Sen. Stabenow to correctly voice opposition to the FDA’s regulatory overreach, and then received this wholly incorrect “factual” response?
 How many assumed that the problem had already been solved and paid no further attention to it?

 Thank you again for contacting me.
 Please continue to keep me informed about issues of concern to you and your family.

-Not all vapers — and certainly few non-vapers — is as aware as the people reading this story.
+Not all vapers — and certainly few non-vapers — are as aware as the people reading this story.
 How many concerned people have received this response?
-A US senator disseminating outright falsehoods about federal regulations is no joke.
+A U.S. senator disseminating outright falsehoods about federal regulations is no joke.
 Michigan vapers should call Sen. Stabenow’s office and politely correct her mistake, and ask that she consider the thousands of Michigan residents whose health will be damaged by the FDA’s actions.